 Jeffrey A. Hoffman, Cambridge, Massachusetts: Professor, Aeronautics and Astronautics at MIT, NASA Astronaut with five flights 1978-1997; has logged more than 1,211 hours and 21.5 million miles in space.

 Trond Krovel, Konstanz Area, Germany: AOCS and GNC Engineer at EADS Astrium.
 ISU graduate.
 Former President of SSETI.

 Jinliang Hou, Shanghai, China: Shanghai Astronomical Observatory CAS, Vice Director Research Center for Galaxies and Cosmology.

-Peter Martinez, Cape Town, South Africa: Executive Director of the Secure World Foundation; Space Studies Program at University of Cape Town.
+Peter Martinez, Washington D.C.: Executive Director of the Secure World Foundation; Space Studies Program at University of Cape Town.
 Formerly Division Head for Space Science & Technology at the South African Astronomical Observatory.